fabilab/cell_atlas_approximations_API/README.md

 Usage (Python)
 --------------
-The Python API is currently undocumented.
-If you are impatient:
+The Python interface uses a central `API` class.
+Its methods implement the REST endpoints:

 ```python
 import atlasapprox